krsnachandra/learning-light/docs/user_stories.md

 As a user I want to be able to view my progress Because I want to see how much work I have done.
 Given that I'm logged in,
-When I click 'view progress'
+When I click 'view progress' [or 'dashboard'?]
 Then I will see what percentage of this course I have completed as well as any other courses I have begun or completed.

 As a user I want to ask questions about the material